hadilq/log4k/README.md

 Snapshots of the development version are available in [Sonatype's snapshots repository](https://oss.sonatype.org/content/repositories/snapshots).

-Then in the `onCreate` method of your `Application` class setup it like this
+In the next step, we need to implement the visitors(in visitor design pattern sense), so for instance in Android apps, inside the `onCreate` method of your `Application` class setup it like this
 ```kotlin
 if (BuildConfig.DEBUG) {
     Log4k.add(Level.Verbose, ".*", AndroidAppender())